sleeptoken/zettelkasten/Remote Thought/Privilege Escalation.md

 ##### Native Reverse Shells

-There are multiple ways to spawn [[revshell]] natively on many Linux distributions.
+There are multiple ways to spawn [[Tags/revshell]] natively on many Linux distributions.
 A good tool for suggesting these is: https://github.com/mthbernardes/rsg

 #### Privilege Escalation Tools